saloni33/android_documentation/README.md

      return null;
   }
   ```
-&nbsp; &nbsp;&nbsp; &nbsp; After this step, you need to update the notification, so as to hide the direct reply UI, by calling
-&nbsp; &nbsp;&nbsp; &nbsp; NotificationManagerCompat.notify() with the same ID and tag (if used).
+&nbsp; &nbsp;&nbsp; &nbsp; After this step, you need to update the notification, so as to hide the direct reply UI, by calling NotificationManagerCompat.notify() with the same ID and tag (if used).

   ```
     // Build a new notification, which informs the user that the system
     // handled their interaction with the previous notification.
     Notification repliedNotification = new Notification.Builder(context, CHANNEL_ID)
            .setSmallIcon(R.drawable.ic_message)
            .setContentText(getString(R.string.replied))
            .build();
    // Issue the new notification.
    NotificationManagerCompat notificationManager = NotificationManagerCompat.from(this);
    notificationManager.notify(notificationId, repliedNotification);
   ```

-&nbsp; &nbsp;&nbsp; &nbsp; When working with this new notification, use the context that's passed to the receiver's onReceive() method. <br/>
-&nbsp; &nbsp;&nbsp; &nbsp; You should also append the reply to the bottom of the notification by calling setRemoteInputHistory().
+&nbsp; &nbsp;&nbsp; &nbsp; When working with this new notification, use the context that's passed to the receiver's onReceive() method.
+You should also append the reply to the bottom of the notification by calling setRemoteInputHistory().

 - Add a progress bar <br/>
 You can also include a progress bar in a notification to show the progress of the ongoing operation.
 Example - <br/>